aws/amazon-freertos/libraries/c_sdk/standard/mqtt/README.md

 ## Code size of MQTT compatibility layer for MQTT V2.x.x APIs

-Code size for MQTT compatibility layer for MQTT V2.x.x APIs is calculated using GCC for ARM cortex-M4.
+Code size for MQTT compatibility layer for MQTT V2.x.x APIs is calculated using GCC for ARM cortex-M4 on [202011.00 release](https://github.com/aws/amazon-freertos/releases/tag/202011.00).
 Build for calculating code size is done using build configuration for [cypress CY8CKIT-064S0S2-4343W](https://docs.aws.amazon.com/freertos/latest/userguide/getting_started_cypress_psoc64.html) by using the `Release` configuration.
 All the logs were disabled in this build.
 Refer to the table below for calculated code sizes.

 | File | With -O1 Optimization | With -Os Optimization |
 | :-: | :-: | :-: |